fortran-lang/stdlib/doc/specs/stdlib_io.md

 ### Arguments

 `filename`: Shall be  a character expression containing the file name from which to load the `array`.
+            This argument is `intent(in)`.

 `array`: Shall be an allocatable array of any rank of type `real`, `complex` or `integer`.
+         This argument is `intent(out)`.

 `iostat`: Default integer, contains status of loading to file, zero in case of success.
-          Optional argument, in case not present the program will halt for non-zero status.
+          It is an optional argument, in case not present the program will halt for non-zero status.
+          This argument is `intent(out)`.

 `iomsg`: Deferred length character value, contains error message in case `iostat` is non-zero.
-         Optional argument, error message will be dropped if not present.
+         It is an optional argument, error message will be dropped if not present.
+         This argument is `intent(out)`.

 ### Return value